-- (I) There must be at least one firearms instructor for every four (4) trainees enrolled in the program (i.e., 1:4 ratio) anytime a trainee is handling an operable firearm, whether loaded or unloaded, at any location, including in the classroom and at the range, except as noted in the following paragraphs (III) and (IV) or in the Firearms Training Program.
-This 1:4 instructor to student ratio shall not include the instructor running the range exercise. - (II) No range exercise and/or lab session may exceed eight (8) hours in any one day. - (III) For all dim light shooting that involves moving training and live fire, there must be at least one firearms instructor for each one trainee participating in the program (i.e., 1:1 ratio).
-This 1:1 instructor to student ratio shall not include the instructor running the range exercise. - (IV) For all tactical exercises and decisional scenarios that involve moving training and live fire, there must be at least one firearms instructor for each one trainee participating in the program (i.e., 1:1 ratio).
-This 1:1 instructor to student ratio shall not include the instructor running the range exercise. - (V) Only P.O.S.T. approved firearms instructors and not agency trained safety officers may be utilized to satisfy the minimum ratios of firearms instructors to trainees. - (VI) Prior to receiving any dim light firearms instruction at the range, each trainee shall receive a minimum of forty (40) hours of Firearms Training Program instruction, to include at least eight (8) hours of classroom lecture and thirty-two (32) hours of daylight live range instruction.
+- (I) There must be at least one firearms instructor for every four (4) trainees enrolled in the program (i.e., 1:4 ratio) anytime a trainee is handling an operable firearm, whether loaded or unloaded, at any location, including in the classroom and at the range, except as noted in the following paragraph (III).
+This 1:4 instructor to student ratio shall not include the instructor running the range exercise.
+For live fire tactical exercises, drills, and dim light shooting that requires movement, the instructor to student ratio shall be 1:4 with an emphasis on the four (4) rules of firearms safety. - (II) No range exercise and/or lab session may exceed eight (8) hours in any one day. - (III) For all decisional shooting scenarios, there must be an instructor to student ratio of 1:1. - (IV) Only P.O.S.T. approved firearms instructors and not agency trained safety officers may be utilized to satisfy the minimum ratios of firearms instructors to trainees. - (V) Prior to receiving any dim light firearms instruction at the range, each trainee shall receive a minimum of forty (40) hours of Firearms Training Program instruction, to include at least eight (8) hours of classroom lecture and thirty-two (32) hours of daylight live range instruction.

-- (VII) Only high-visibility, fluorescent colored "dummy" ammunition may be used for any weapons handling other than actual live fire shooting. - (VIII) Trainees must be provided written and oral reminders over the course of the training of the four (4) firearms safety rules: - (A) All weapons must be treated as if they are always loaded; and - (B) Never let the muzzle of a weapon point at anything you are not willing to destroy; and - (C) Keep your finger off the trigger and out of the trigger guard until the sights are on the target and you are prepared to shoot; and - (D) Always be certain of the target and beyond. - (IX) All trainees must be familiar with the four (4) firearms safety rules prior to handling any operable firearm. - (X) Each trainee must fire a minimum of one thousand (1,000) live rounds of handgun ammunition in a single weapons system, revolver or semi-automatic, before completing the program.
+- (VI) Only high-visibility, fluorescent colored "dummy" ammunition may be used for any weapons handling other than actual live fire shooting. - (VII) Trainees must be provided written and oral reminders over the course of the training of the four (4) rules of firearms safety: - (A) All weapons must be treated as if they are always loaded; and - (B) Never let the muzzle of a weapon point at anything you are not willing to destroy; and - (C) Keep your finger off the trigger and out of the trigger guard until the sights are on the target and you are prepared to shoot; and - (D) Always be certain of the target and beyond. - (VIII) All trainees must be familiar with the four (4) rules of firearms safety prior to handling any operable firearm. - (IX) Firearms ranges must display some type of visual notification (range flag, signs, lights, or other) whenever the range is being utilized for live fire. - (X) Each trainee must fire a minimum of one thousand and five hundred (1,500) live rounds of handgun ammunition in a single weapons system, revolver or semi-automatic, before completing the program.

-Rule 25 - Instructor Training Programs
+Rule 25 - Academy Instructor Training Programs